In a Nutshell:

 Pros & Cons of the Drive Medical Bariatric Wheelchair

 We love almost everything about this chair, and we think our review to this point reflects that.
-It offers a surprising number of advancements, enhancements, and extras, and most of them are well considered and well-implemented.
+It offers many well-considered and well-implemented advancements, enhancements, and extras.

-That said, there are a couple of small things we’d like to see changed.
+That said, we’d like to see a couple of small things changed.
 These are, in no particular order:

 We’ll be quick to add that none of these are deal breakers.
 They’re just little finishing touches we’d like to see that would make a great chair even better.